ena-infrastructure/specifications/ena-oauth2-profile.md

 \[[RFC6749](#rfc6749)\] and \[[RFC7591](#rfc7591)\] state that a client identifier is simply a unique string.
 However, since this profile also focuses on the use of OAuth 2.0 across security domains and within federations, the requirements for “Entity Identifiers” as defined in \[[OpenID.Federation](#openid-federation)\] also apply to this profile.

 A client registered with multiple authorization servers MUST use the same client identifier (`client_id`) for all registrations.
 This implies that an authorization server compliant with this profile MUST support clients with client identifiers issued by external parties.

+A client identifier MUST NOT be assigned if its value may be mistaken for the identity of a resource owner (see Section 4.15 of \[[RFC9700](#rfc9700)\]).
+Since this profile dictates that client identifiers must be URLs, the risk of mistaking a client identifier for a resource owner identity is low, but authorization servers MUST still ensure that the namespaces used for subject names (`sub` claim and potentially other user identity claims) and client identifiers do not interfere.

 <a name="client-registration-metadata"></a>
 #### 2.2.2.
 Client Registration Metadata